top of page

 Protect your peace.
 Say no when it costs you too much.
 Rest before you’re burnt out.

-That is soft living.
-And it doesn’t cost a cent.
+That is soft living, and it doesn’t cost a cent.

 6. Celebrate Quiet Wins